Get to know the Department of Obstetrics and Gynecology

 • 4 Ph.D. faculty

-• 8 affiliate hospitals (NM, VA, Methodist, Childrens, St. Elizabeths-Lincoln, CMH-Syracuse, Cass County-Atlantic IA, Shenandoah Medical Center)
+• 8 affiliate hospitals (Nebraska Medicine, VA, Methodist, Childrens, St. Elizabeths-Lincoln, CMH-Syracuse, Cass County-Atlantic IA, Shenandoah Medical Center, IA)

 • 3 Nebraska Medicine clinic sites